 We believe a structured and holistic approach to cost reduction and a system driven end-to-end delivery process can make the API industry (as it stands today with all the legacy issues and technology obsolescence) more efficient by ~15%.
 This can easily make up part of the gap with China until a more thought-through, company-specific, and the government encouraged strategy is implemented.

 Furthermore, the pandemic had a direct impact on the pharma industry, throwing up gaps in markets.
 At the strategic level, firms can re-examine the market conditions and identify new geographies and product segments to venture into.

-The pandemic has established that a domestic API strategy, at the individual company and national level, is a must not only to ensure business continuity / manage risks but also from a business potential perspective.
+As the pandemic established the importance of developing a domestic API source, the API business has high growth potential.
 With many countries seeking alternate API suppliers and government policies that encourage domestic manufacturing of APIs, the situation is ideal for manufactures to establish and grow in this segment.
-Three major growth leavers in the API market are: Integrating across the value chain, investing in research and development of complex products, and improving operational efficiency to become cost-competitive.
+Three major growth leavers in the API market are: Integrating across the value chain, investing in research and development of Niche products, and improving operational efficiency to become cost-competitive.

 About the Authors